Narutoboy/Narutoboy/README.md

 - 👯 I’m looking to collaborate on Android Apps
 - 📫 How to reach me: erakshaysharma21@gmail.com
-- ⚡ Fun fact: I've develop my college app
+- ⚡ Trivia: I've develop my college app
 -->